eomii/rules_ll/docs/_sources/compilation_database.md.txt

 For a full guide see
 [Using `rules_ll` with `clang-tidy`](https://ll.eomii.org/guides/clang_tidy.html).

-An example project using this rule is available at [rules_ll/examples](https://github.com/eomii/rules_ll/tree/main/examples).
+Examples using this rule are available at [rules_ll/examples](https://github.com/eomii/rules_ll/tree/main/examples).